Torus bundle Liouville domains are stably Weinstein: Chimney folds

-In words, $H_0^C$ acts as a contact handlebody of sorts with Reeb chords of non-constant length: over $W_0 \setminus C$ Reeb chords have length $t_-$, and over $C$ they have length $t_0$.
-From another perspective, $H$ is an ordinary contact handlebody $[0,t_-]\times W_0$ together with an appended contact region that resembles the supporting region of a pre-chimney fold (a Reeb-thickened trivial cobordism $C$).
+Informally, $H_{\mathrm{Ch}}$ is a generalized contact handlebody with Reeb chords of two different lengths: over $W_{\mathrm{Ch}} \setminus C$ Reeb chords have length $t_-$, and over $C$ they have length $t_0$.
+Alternatively, $H_{\mathrm{Ch}}$ is an ordinary contact handlebody $[0,t_-]\times W_0$ together with an appended contact region that is the supporting region of a pre-chimney fold as described in \ref{subsection:pre_chimney}.